gyliu513/gyliu513.github.io/_posts/2019-05-15-three-factors-for-successful-open-source-contributions.markdown

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# 3 factors for successful open source contributions
+# 3 Factors for Successful Open Source Contributions

 [Open source software is eating the world](https://landscape.cncf.io/images/landscape.png), with numerous projects that cover a breadth of technologies, from IaaS to PaaS to CaaS to Serverless, AI, and more.